 Discover a world of stories, history and information at the State Library of Western Australia!

-All programs support the Curriculum Framework and run for approximately 45mins to 1 hour.
+All programs support the Australian Curriculum and run for approximately 1 hour.
 Excursions to the State Library are free of charge and must be booked at least two weeks in advance.

 - Excursion Management Plan (PDF)